 Montana's Naturally Heated Outdoor Pool Is All You Need This Winter

 Winters in the Treasure State can be notoriously cold.
-Luckily, the abundance of hot springs in Montana will keep you nice and cozy until the spring thaw.
+Luckily, the abundance of hot springs in Montana will keep you nice and cozy until it’s time for the spring thaw.
 In fact, there’s no better place to be this season than the outdoor pools at Bozeman Hot Springs, which are typically around 100 degrees.
 Continue reading to learn more about why these hot springs in Montana belong at the very top of your cold-weather itinerary.

 hot springs in Montana

 What are the best winter attractions in Montana?